-The TrustFactory Client Issuing CA provides Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
-TrustFactory provides the instructions for Certificate Problem Reports through its website at www.trustfactory.net.
+Subscribers, Relying Parties, Application Software Suppliers, and other third parties can report suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates, through the "Report Abuse" link on the TrustFactory website at www.trustfactory.net.
+This opens an email client that sends an email to abuse@trustfactory.net.